iancze/iancze.github.io/content/courses/astro589/lectures/03-fourier-transform-II/index.md

 So reconstruction of a function using linear interpolation, for example, will introduce higher-frequency features, like these sharp transitions around each data point.
 Depending on what you're doing the interpolation for, sometimes this matters, sometimes it doesn't.
 Later on, when we talk about "gridding" of visibility data from radio interferometers, the type of interpolation used will have a big impact on the dynamic range of the resulting images.

 **Q**: Why is sinc interpolation generally *not* used in practice?
-Because the kernel size is large/infinite, you're actually using all of the data points in each and every interpolation.
+Because the kernel size is large/infinite, you're actually using all of the data points in each and every interpolation and this can be computationally prohibitive for many applications.
 Compare that to linear interpolation, which only uses the two nearest points.

 ### Compressed sensing